forwardnetworks/terraform-provider-forward/README.md

 # Terraform Provider Forward Enterprise

 This repository contains the Terraform provider for [Forward Networks](https://www.forwardnetworks.com).
-The provider is built with the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) and uses the Forward Networks OpenAPI specification (`forward-api.json`) as the authoritative contract for future resources and data sources.
+The provider is built with the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) and references the Forward Networks OpenAPI specification available at `https://fwd.app/api/spec/complete.json` (requires authentication using a Forward API key) as the authoritative contract for future resources and data sources.

 The initial pass wires up provider configuration, documentation, and a reusable API client so we can incrementally expose Forward Networks objects as Terraform resources.